 By the end of the course you will have met a wide and contrasting range of poetry, prose and drama

 You will have considered how literature responds to historical, social and cultural conditions

 You will have seen how different approaches can be used in the reading of literature

-You will have practised the skills required of a good student of literature at higher level, including seminar discussion and the writing of two critical essays.
+You will have practised the skills required of a good student of literature at a higher level, including a seminar discussion and the writing of two critical essays.

 A completion certificate will outline what you have covered on the course.